Choose Your Provider Before You Choose The System

 stake.

-Chances are you've already been down this road
+Chances are you've already been down this road at least once

-a great system to make this possible.
+system to make this possible.

 You must look beyond the system itself.
-What about the training?
-What about
+What about the

-procedure.
-Support quality, especially immediately after the
+surgical procedure.
+Support quality, especially immediately

-all the way down the line.
+implications all the way down the line.

 So forget about the product for the moment, and consider who